 “It’s a real blessing for me to do this,” Hughes said.
 “Obviously, everyone here today knows what a special place TJC is, but I know it, too — personally, for me and my family, for our community and our state, and even nationally.
 So, to get to administer this oath is truly a big deal for me, and to personally know the leaders I’m administering it to is truly an honor.”

-Upon reconvening after the oaths, the TJC board elected officers for the coming two-year term, with Rohn Boone, Place 9, elected president; Peggy Wagstaff Smith, Place 1, first vice president; and David Hudson, Place 8, second vice president.
+Upon reconvening after the oaths, the TJC board elected officers for the coming two-year term, with Smith elected president; David Hudson, first vice president; and Lonny Uzzell, second vice president.

 TJC President Dr. Juan E. Mejia thanked outgoing Board President Rohn Boone, a 1975 TJC alumnus, for his dedication and service and presented him with a commemorative gavel on behalf of the institution.